 LCH's collateral and liquidity management system is used to manage all payment flows, including intraday, in respect of margin, settlement, funding and investment flows, and is the record source for all such activity.
 All investment activity by the Collateral and Liquidity Management ("CaLM") Front Office team is entered into and recorded by this system.
 Additionally, the Collateral Operations team use it to generate payment instructions, monitor incoming payments and reconcile account balances for all settlement and custodian banks, and (I)CSDs.
-The Collateral Operations team tracks liquidity usage, with a particular emphasis on accounts utilised for concentration/investment purposes on a near real-time basis through the use of SWIFT messages and Graphical User Interface (GUI) access provided by the settlement/custodian banks.
+The Collateral Operations team tracks liquidity usage, with an emphasis on accounts utilised for concentration/investment purposes on a near real-time basis using SWIFT messages and Graphical User Interface (GUI) access provided by the settlement/custodian banks.
 Collateral Operations analyses this information and produces a daily report which identifies if there are any breaches of the intraday liquidity limits set in accordance with the LCH Liquidity Risk Policy.
-The report will also detail the reason for any identified breach and is circulated internally each day.
+The report will also detail the reason for any identified breach and is circulated internally each day, with recipients including the Head of Collateral Operations, CaLM Front Office team, Group Risk functions and Compliance.